Service Line Coverage: Protect Your Water & Sewer Lines

 Find your best options in less than 2 minutes

-When a water or sewer line under your yard fails, the repair bill — including excavation — can easily reach $5,000 to $15,000 or more.
+When a water or sewer line under your yard fails, the repair bill (including excavation) can easily reach $5,000 to $15,000 or more, and in high-cost markets a full sewer replacement can climb to $30,000 or beyond.
 What most homeowners don't realize is that their standard home insurance policy won't cover a single dollar of it.
 Service line coverage is a low-cost endorsement that fills this gap and protects some of the most expensive, hidden infrastructure on your property.

 Key Pinch Points